 Ahh, fall running is finally here.
-I love running in the fall more than most anything.
+I love running in the fall season more than most anything.
 I put it up there with chocolate, naps, puppies, kid snuggles…

 But running in the fall can be confusing.
 Here in Tennessee, the autumn air arrived right on time, and it’s left me overdressing.

-For my 10-mile run done early this morning, I felt downright COLD in 45 degrees.
+For my long run done early this morning, I felt downright COLD in 45 degrees.
 So, I threw on an extra layer, only to be reminded that the first mile is a LIAR and I needed to take that layer right off.

 So, it’s time for a refresher on how to dress for running in the fall.
 Below I’m giving tips on what to wear and what NOT to wear plus some running clothing and running gear recommendations.